Ragekill3377/Titanox/Readme.md

 -> Write (JRM) // diff mem framework

--> Patch (Insipred from Dobby's CodePatch, made to work on stock IOS)
+-> Patch (Insipred from Dobby's CodePatch, made to work on stock iOS)

 - **Bool-Hooking**: Toggle boolean values in memory, to the opposite of their original state.
 - **Is Hooked**: Check if a function is already hooked. *This is done automatically.*